milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

+* fix multiqc conda environment, don't specify channel so that numpy is installed, or maybe try specifying `$CONDA_PREFIX`

 * fully separate multi-threaded and single-threaded steps in k-mer counting workflow

 * extract 4-fold degenerate sites using `degenotate` instead of `bedtools`

+* add data from more plant species

+* Run workflow in batches: 1 batch = 1 species